lidongyue12138/Data-Mining-Problems/README.md

 ![微信图片_20190420111831](./Images/%E5%BE%AE%E4%BF%A1%E5%9B%BE%E7%89%87_20190420111831.png)

-1)  What are the key problems with the complex Neural Network with complex integrations of non-linear model?
+**29)  What are the key problems with the complex Neural Network with complex integrations of non-linear model?**

 **30) What are three alternatives to approach a constrained maximization problem?**⭐️